-Their are also obvious parallels in the recent history of the Mets and Dodgers.
-The current LA ownership bought the club in 2012, when the Dodgers were in a similar place to where the Mets are today.
+There are also obvious parallels in the recent history of the Mets and Dodgers.
+The current LA ownership bought the club in 2012 when the Dodgers were in a similar place to where the Mets are today.
 LA was languishing under the awful and parsimonious ownership of Frank McCourt at the time.
-The new ownership immediately upped the payroll, but they also implemented a lot of improvements to the organization that weren't as public facing, but had everything to do with the club's ability to sustain consistent success.
+The new ownership immediately upped the payroll, but they also implemented a lot of improvements to the organization that weren't as public-facing but had everything to do with the club's ability to sustain consistent success.
 If the Mets could even approximate the success that the Dodgers have enjoyed, Mets fans like myself would be overjoyed.
 That success would pay off with greater revenues for the team, and the fanbase would grow even if the Yankees continue to enjoy success.

 By the way, I'm impressed by Cohen's initial statement, as tweeted by the Daily News' Deesha Thosar:

 Steve Cohen, in his first statement as Mets owner, says his front office "intends to be vigorous supporters of the team’s home communities in Queens."— Deesha (@DeeshaThosar) October 30, 2020

 He lists charitable giving and taking care of employees as initial missions. pic.twitter.com/I6yQkqOh9s

 It's smart to invest some money in goodwill with both the city and employees right off the bat.